edgexfoundry/edgex-docs/docs_src/microservices/application/details/Triggers.md

 An EdgeX MessageBus trigger will execute the pipeline every time data is received from the configured Edgex MessageBus `SubscribeTopics`.
 The EdgeX MessageBus is the central message bus internal to EdgeX and has a specific message envelope that wraps all data published to this message bus.

 There currently are four implementations of the EdgeX MessageBus available to be used.
-Two of these are available out of the box: `Redis Pub/Sub`(default) and `MQTT`.
+Two of these are available out of the box: `MQTT`(default) .
 Additionally NATS (both core and JetStream) options can be made available with the build flag mentioned above.
 The implementation type is selected via the `[Trigger.EdgexMessageBus]` configuration described below.

 ### Type Configuration